SeanMcKeen/IT-Lablights/README.md

 </head>

 <h1 align="center">SNMP Lablights Project</h1>
-<p>This Project is intended for my personal use and was made solely by me, others may use it for their own purposes.</p>
+<p>This Project is intended for my personal use and was made solely by me, others may use it for their own purposes if they find it useful.</p>

 <h2>Overview</h2>
 This Project is an fully configurable LED project that uses SNMP data in order to display lights that show network traffic.